+*n=200 **n=51

 Table 2: Key narratives triggered.

 Academic learning experiences.

-Many of the narratives were related to academic learning experiences; many were narratives we had anticipated as we had chosen the music specifically to trigger such narratives.
+Many narratives were related to academic learning experiences; many were narratives we had anticipated as we had chosen the music specifically to trigger such narratives.
 These were often recalled through references to the nature of the music.
-For example, that “the kind of music is very quick and then give me the feeling that pressure in the examinations… I find first it’s very difficult to start, and then I choose avoiding that and then through the music there’s a kind of a, music slow down and then I realise that I choose the easy one first, then I… overcome all the difficulty in examination… So that kind of experience I can remember from that music” [A].
+For example, that: “the kind of music is very quick and then give me the feeling that pressure in the examinations… I find first it’s very difficult to start, and then I choose avoiding that and then through the music there’s a kind of a, music slow down and then I realise that I choose the easy one first, then I… overcome all the difficulty in examination… So that kind of experience I can remember from that music” [1A].
 Here the participant’s memory of the process of doing examinations was directly “mapped on” to the experience triggered by the music: the idea of pressure associated with the repetitive nature of the music - this pressure is released and the participant overcame this by choosing a question, associated by the participant with the music slowing in tempo.
-Academic success is also a memory triggered, for another participant that “powerful music sounds the feeling is glory [laughs]… and the memory was the degree ceremony award… I remember going up the steps to the stage… and getting my certificate from the president of the university… and the gestures… the feeling that now you are one of us… it was a changed moment from student to professional somehow” [C].
-The participant directly associated triumph and success with a celebratory major key orchestral piece and expressed how this then made that individual feel ‘changed’ into becoming a professional and graduating.
+Academic success was also a memory triggered, for another participant that “powerful music sounds the feeling is glory [laughs]… and the memory was the degree ceremony award… I remember going up the steps to the stage… and getting my certificate from the president of the university… and the gestures… the feeling that now you are one of us… it was a changed moment from student to professional somehow” [2A].
+The participant directly associated triumph and success with a celebratory major key orchestral piece and expressed how this made that individual feel ‘changed’ into becoming a professional and graduating.

-Deeply personal triumph.
-Sometimes the memory triggered was of a deeply personal triumph.
-For example, for one participant: “in my family… my uncle… Just say… to my mother ‘Yeh, your son is stupid’… [but] when I got like Master degree… this music remind me… the triumph, you go back home, you open the door and you say ‘See, what you said wasn’t true… so don’t say things that, don’t try to predict the future’” [G].
-Here, the powerful nature of the music, a very large minor key orchestral piece, triggered the association of vindication for the participant, whose success and newly established self-efficacy disproved wrong family assumptions.
-Another participant was reminded of a deeply personal triumph of finally passing an exam at the 5th attempt by sheer hard study and perseverance; after doing so the tutor finally greeted the student in the corridor:.
-“I remember this guy [the tutor] who throughout the years I thought he didn’t like me because I was one of his bad students… see me in the corridor of the university and say ‘Hello’ to me and I thought ‘OK, I gain his respect.’”
-This student recalled this through the “powerful sound it remind that the feeling I get rid of this module… and the ‘Hello’ of my tutor”, and concluded from this experience that “I learn that if I find the solution on my own… It worth more than my whole degree than all this” [G].
-Here the powerful music directly triggered this remembered experience and led the participant to relate deriving a key lesson through this triumph: the importance of learning a solution by oneself.
+Deeply personal triumph and success.
+Sometimes the memory triggered was deeply personal.
+For example, for one participant: “in my family… my uncle… Just say… to my mother ‘Yeh, your son is stupid’… [but] when I got like Master degree… this music remind me… the triumph, you go back home, you open the door and you say ‘See, what you said wasn’t true… so don’t say things that, don’t try to predict the future’” [4A].
+Here, the powerful nature of the music, a very large minor key orchestral piece, triggered the association of vindication for the participant, whose success and newly established self-efficacy countered wrong family assumptions.
+Another participant was reminded of a deeply personal triumph of finally passing an exam at the 5th attempt by sheer hard study and perseverance; after doing so the tutor finally greeted the participant in the corridor: “I remember this guy [the tutor] who throughout the years I thought he didn’t like me because I was one of his bad students… see me in the corridor of the university and say ‘Hello’ to me and I thought ‘OK, I gain his respect.’”
+The participant recalled this through the “powerful sound it remind that the feeling I get rid of this module… and the ‘Hello’ of my tutor”, and concluded from this experience that “I learn that if I find the solution on my own… It worth more than my whole degree than all this” [4A].
+Here the powerful music directly triggered this remembered experience and led the participant to relate a key human lesson through this triumph: the importance of learning a solution by oneself.